Enyel De Los Santos: Philadelphia Phillies

-The Phillies promoted De Los Santos to the major leagues on July 10, 2018.
+The Phillies promoted De Los Santos to the major leagues for the first time on July 10, 2018.
 He made his debut the same day, earning the win after allowing three runs and striking out 6 batters over 61/3 innings in a spot start against the New York Mets, and was optioned back to the IronPigs after the game.
 Coincidentally, the starting pitcher for the Mets in that game was Drew Gagnon, who was also making his Major League debut.
 In 2018 with the Phillies, he was 1–0 with a 4.74 ERA with 15 strikeouts in 19 innings.